 Causes

 Cupping or scalloping is another important way to tell if a tire has worn down.
 With this kind of wear, you can usually see or feel the tire bouncing as you drive, which is why you often see cupping on trailer tires.
-A worn shock absorber or a bad suspension system can cause a car to cup.
+A worn shock absorber or a bad suspension system can cause a car to crash.

 recommendation